coliasgroup/seL4-summit-2024-rust-training/book/src/root-task/hello-world.md

 The high-level `std` doesn't support the low-level seL4 root task target.
 [`#![no_std]`](https://docs.rust-embedded.org/book/intro/no-std.html) declares that this crate does not depend on `std`, and prevents rustc from automatically importing it.

-Our langauge runtime will handle the program's entrypoint differently than a typical Rust program.
+Our language runtime will handle the program's entrypoint differently than a typical Rust program.
 [`#![no_main]`](https://doc.rust-lang.org/reference/crates-and-source-files.html#the-no_main-attribute) informs rustc of this fact.

 The {{#rustdoc_link root-task sel4/index.html `sel4` crate}} binds the seL4 API.